Every autumn sea run brown trout enter large rivers and estuaries. My local rivers are blessed with sizeable runs of sea run brown trout.

 Best streamers to catch sea run brown trout?

 When fly-fishing for sea trout I prefer to use Streamers.
 I rate two above all others.
-I have caught sea run trout on in many rivers in both New Zealand, Canada and the west coast of the United States.
+I have caught sea run trout on in many rivers in both New Zealand, Canada, and the west coast of the United States.
 These lures are the Grey Ghost and Rabbit (bunny) Fly.

 I really like the Rabbit Fly tied to a size 2 hook.
 I like this streamer so much I have even written an entire article on it before.
 The motion through the water looks extremely lifelike to me.
 Based on the number of trout I have caught, the trout must think the same.

 My other go to fly is the Grey Ghost.
-Most experienced fly fishermen probably know the pattern, apparently, it was first tied in 1924 Maine.
+Most experienced fly fishermen probably know the pattern, apparently, it was first tied in 1924 in Maine.
 It was such a successful pattern that it is now widely used across the globe.
-To my eyes, the Grey Ghost does a good job representing the juvenile form of many baitfish.
+In my eyes, the Grey Ghost does a good job representing the juvenile form of many baitfish.
 The Silicon Smelt streamer is another alternative, but I prefer the more natural Grey Ghost.